stereoauto/rotelremote/README.md

 an exclamation point, and can contain numeric values depending on the command.

 Command examples:
-  amp:cd! - switch to CD input
+  cd! - switch to CD input
-  amp:vol_up! - turn the voilume up by 1
+  vol_up! - turn the voilume up by 1
-  amp:vol_45! - set the volume to 45
+  vol_45! - set the volume to 45
-  amp:balance_R05! - set the balance to 'right, +5'
+  balance_R05! - set the balance to 'right, +5'

 The amplifier will respond to commands with the newly set value if it understood the command.
 It can also respond with other configuration values that are